Nola parvitis: Distribution

-It is endemic to New Zealand.
+N. parvitis is endemic to New Zealand and has been observed in the South Island and the southern parts of the North Island.
 Specimens have been found in Broad Bay, Otago and Aniseed Valley in Nelson.
 A specimen was also collected south east of Te Anau where it was described by Charles E. Clarke as being a rare moth that was taken in December amongst Leptospermum.
-This species has also been collected in December in the Dansey ecological district, near Kakanui, on Helichrysum aggregatum.
+This species has been collected in December in the Dansey ecological district, near Kakanui, on Helichrysum lanceolatum.
+N. parvitis has also been observed in the North Island in the Wairarapa and near Lake Waikaremoana.